-PESTLE Analysis of Cathay Pacific analyses the brand on its business tactics.
-Cathay Pacific PESTLE Analysis examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
+Cathay Pacific PESTLE Analysis assesses the brand on its business tactics across various parameters.
+PESTLE Analysis of Cathay Pacific examines the various external factors like political, economic, social, technological (PEST) which impacts its business along with legal & environmental factors.
 The PESTLE Analysis highlights the different extrinsic scenarios which impact the business of the brand.

-PESTLE analysis is a framework which is imperative for companies such as Cathay Pacific, as it helps to understand market dynamics & improve its business continuously.
+PESTLE analysis is a framework which is imperative for companies such as Cathay Pacific, as it helps them to better understand market dynamics & improve their business continuously.
 PESTLE analysis is also referred to as PESTEL analysis.

 The political factors in the Cathay Pacific PESTLE Analysis can be explained as follows: